SarvinChitsaz/WBC-MTL-SEGCLS/README.md

 https://drive.google.com/file/d/1BCZJtTNnL3xxWzJjYKjZZIO9T2th2zUd/view?usp=sharing

+The checkpoint is provided for reproducibility and demonstration purposes only.

 After downloading, place the file in the following directory:

 ```text
 models/checkpoints/wbc_multitask_checkpoint.ckpt
 ```

 ## Additional Information

 For more details about loading the checkpoint, inference, and full usage instructions, see: